Asset AI

 Public Notice on Data Collection

-• Support the development of a platform that prioritises defect maintenance based on community risk
+- Supports the ongoing development of a platform that prioritises defect maintenance based on community risk.

-Footage is collected and processed by an AI application and subsequently only de-identified data is used by Transport for NSW to explore the capability and constraints of using AI detection technology in road maintenance – no personal data is stored.
+Footage is collected and processed by an AI application and subsequently only de-identified data is used by Transport for NSW and councils.
+No personal data is stored.